w3f/polkadot-wiki/docs/faq.md

 You will likely want to campaign your validator to the community in order to get more backing.
 You are looking for _nominators_ that will put up their tokens to increase the stake for your validator.
-For validators who cannot acquire the minimum stake from the community, Parity and Web3 Foundation also run a joint program called [Thousand Validators][thousand validators] that will nominate validators if they apply and fit the requirements.
+For validators who cannot acquire the minimum stake from the community, Parity and Web3 Foundation also run a joint program called [Thousand Validators](thousand-validators) that will nominate validators if they apply and fit the requirements.

 ### How are validators rewarded?